larspontoppidan/clipboard-files/README.md

 - `ccut FILE [FILE]...` Cut files or folders to clipboard
 - `ccopy FILE [FILE]...` Copy files or folders to clipboard
-- `cpaste` Paste from clipboard to the current dir
+- `cpaste [DIR]` Paste files from clipboard into DIR or current dir
 - `cshow` Show files on clipboard
 - `cclear` Clear clipboard without any file operations
 - `. ccd` cd to the dir of the 1st file on clipboard